 There are many reasons for relocating, whether it is for a new job, love or to be nearer to family.
 Relocating can be stressful, with many logistical details to consider, from leaving your current property to getting everything moved.
 To help you, we have put together a handy guide for relocating, take a look at our advice below…

 Finding out about the area

 Relocating can be a daunting task, especially if you’re unfamiliar with the area you are moving to, don’t forget that our branch staff are local experts and will be able to share their knowledge with you and find you the ideal home in a location that suits you.
 They will also be able to share with you places to go, local demographics, as well as advising you of local schools and catchment areas if necessary.
-Also things like, nearest postbox to post all your new address cards, local pharmacy if you/your family take medications, you can register with a local doctor on the internet by visit the NHS website.
+Also things like, the nearest postbox to post all your new address cards, local pharmacy if you/your family take medications - you can register with a local doctor on the internet by visiting the NHS website.